RagionierBolo/Interactive-3D-Options-Graph/README.md

 ## Problems

 The program uses the current Bids to calculate the prices so if we execute the Notebook during non-trading hours we'll get no data about the price.
-In this cases it can be notice that almost all the bids are = 0.
+In this cases, it can be noticed that almost all the bids are = 0.

 ![1706896319636](image/README/1706896319636.png)